drtchops/Archipelago/worlds/astalon/docs/setup_en.md

 1. Install the latest version of Archipelago onto your computer
    - Setup guide: <https://archipelago.gg/tutorial/Archipelago/setup/en>
    - This guide covers Archipelago in detail, what you're most interested in is `Installing the Archipelago Software`
-2. Download the `astalon.apworld` from the mod's latest release and put it in `Archipelago/lib/worlds`
+2. Download the `astalon.apworld` from the mod's latest release and double click it to install
+   - If it doesn't automatically install, you can manually place it in `Archipelago/custom_worlds`
    - You can find this folder by opening the Archipelago Launcher and clicking Browse Files
 3. Download the `Astalon.yaml` from the mod's latest release, put it in `Archipelago/Players`, open it in a text editor, and change any options as desired
    - There is a guide describing how the Archipelago YAML format works: <https://archipelago.gg/tutorial/Archipelago/advanced_settings/en>